abnerpersio/file-uploader/README.md

 # file-uploader
-A REST Service for uploading file to any place
+A REST service for uploading file to any place